WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

 class: dark
 ### Debugging
 # Garderobe
 You just finished the `index.html` page, congratulations!
 In the meanwhile the **garderobe.html** page was created by another developer.
-Well... the components are there but appearantly Bootstrap does not seem to be working. *sigh*
+Well... the components are there but apparantly Bootstrap does not seem to be working. *sigh*

 **Act:**
 Open garderobe.html